Judges 1 – Victory and Defeat in the Promised Land

 i.
 What we find out about man in Judges is depressing; but what we find out about God in Judges is wonderful.
 “On the human side, it is a story of disobedience and disaster; and on the Divine side, of continued direction and deliverance.”
 (Morgan)

 ii.
 “There is, however, one light in which the whole book may be viewed, which renders it invaluable; it is a most remarkable history of the longsuffering of God towards the Israelites, in which we find the most signal instances of his justice and mercy alternately displayed; the people sinned, and were punished; they repented, and found mercy.
 Something of this kind we meet with in every page.
-And these things are writted for our warning.
-None should presume, for God is just; none need despair, for God is merciful.”
+And these things are written for our warning.
+None should presume, for God is JUST; none need despair, for God is MERCIFUL.”
 (Clarke)

 i.
 Jesus expressed the same idea in Luke 11:9: “So I say to you, ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”
 When we ask of God and seek Him in sincerity we should expect that He will answer us.
 His response may come in an unexpected way, but we should expect that it will come.